 “We see it playing out over and over and over again, where social is everywhere in B2B, but a lot of people are in denial,” says Fernandez.
 “They’re not quite matching up that all those same themes and trends that are affecting them in their consumer lives, are affecting their businesses, too.”

-In a conversation with Renee Boucher Ferguson, a researcher and editor at MIT Sloan Management Review, Fernandez discussed the changing social business landscape and how companies can start to think about and capitalize on those changes.
+In a conversation with Renee Boucher Ferguson, a researcher and contributing editor at MIT Sloan Management Review, Fernandez discussed the changing social business landscape and how companies can start to think about — and capitalize — on those changes.

 Let’s talk about the fundamental shift in the way buying and selling occurs today and then we can talk about how social has impacted that.